Rickard's Derived Morita Theory: Review and Outlook: New perspectives on derived Morita theory

 preserves small coproducts. \end{theorem}

 Rickard's \Cref{thm:symmetric,thm:TA} have the following generalisations for dg algebras (with many objects).
 Let $A$ be a dg algebra over a field $\kk$, and suppose that $A$ is locally proper, which is to say that its cohomology is degree-wise finite dimensional.
 Following Kontsevich~\cite{Kon93} (see also~\cite{KS06a}, we say that $A$ is \emph{bimodule right $n$-Calabi--Yau}, $n\in\ZZ$, if there exists an isomorphism $A[n]\cong DA$ in the derived category of dg $A$-bimodules.
 Notice that this property is invariant under derived Morita equivalence.
 The (bimodule right $n$-Calabi--Yau) cyclic completion $A\ltimes DA[1-n]$ in the sense of Segal~\cite{Seg08} (see also~\cite{Sei08a,Sei10}) gives an analogue of the passage to the trivial extension of a finite-dimensional algebra.
-This kind of shifted trivial extensions play a central role in the construction of cluster categories of finite-dimensional algebras of finite global dimension~\cite{Kel05,Ami09,Guo11}, and also in the recent classification of Brauer algebras up to derived equivalence by Opper and Zvonareva~\cite{OZ22}.
+These kinds of shifted trivial extensions play a central role in the construction of cluster categories of finite-dimensional algebras of finite global dimension~\cite{Kel05,Ami09,Guo11}, and also in the recent classification of Brauer algebras up to derived equivalence by Opper and Zvonareva~\cite{OZ22}.

-The Morita-invariance of preprojective algebras of hereditary finite-dimensional algebras has the following analogue for dg algebras.
-Still working over a the field $\kk$, suppose now instead that the dg algebra $A$ is homologically smooth, that is the diagonal dg $A$-bimodule is compact.
+The Morita invariance of preprojective algebras of hereditary finite-dimensional algebras has the following analogue for dg algebras.
+Still working over a field $\kk$, suppose now instead that the dg algebra $A$ is homologically smooth, that is the diagonal dg $A$-bimodule is compact.
 Following Kontsevich and Ginzburg~\cite{Gin06}, we say that $A$ is \emph{bimodule left $n$-Calabi--Yau}, $n\in\ZZ$, if there exists an isomorphism